| She was known as Bobbie Jo Adsit when she was a freshman in 2016-17. Since

 went all the way to Nationals in West Springfield, Massachusetts and won the division to

 become the first Emory and Henry rider to either reach Nationals or win a class there.
+Fast-forward to early 2019 and Emory and Henry won Region 5 for the second time in

 three seasons.
 The Wasps then won Zone 4 Zones in Charlottesville, Virginia by a 44-37

 margin over Sweet Briar College on April 6th to go forward to Syracuse, New York.
+For the first time IHSA Nationals were held at the brand-new Exposition Center at the

 New York State Fairgrounds in Syracuse, a multi-purpose building with permanent stands